Skip Breadcrumb Links

 risks of vaccines.

-certain vaccinations [PDF], they will not be allowed to go to school.
+certain vaccinations [PDF] or they will not be allowed to go to school in Ontario.
 There are some exceptions.
 You can find more information and to obtain an exemption contact your health care provider or local public health unit.

 These vaccines are free of charge to residents of Ontario with OHIP coverage.
 Some public health units give vaccines for free, even if you do not have a Health Card (OHIP).

 In Ontario, the immunization record is a folded yellow piece of paper, the size of a credit card.
 Your immunization record or "yellow card" lists all vaccinations you have received in Canada.

-A complete and up-to-date immunization record is an important document.
+A complete and up-to-date immunization record is a required document.
 In addition to registering your child for school or daycare, you might also need it when your child needs emergency treatment or when you register your child for summer camp or other children's programs.

 If your children were not immunized when they were infants, visit the Immunize Canada website for information about getting vaccinated now.

 Many community agencies can help you with immunizing your child for school.
 To find help in your area, go to Services Near Me and search for "settlement services" in your area.

 For More Information